0xPolygonID/tutorials/mkdocs/docs/verifier/verification-library/verification-api-guide.md

 # Verification

-After having presented an [Auth Request](./request-api-guide.md) to the user's wallet, it will process the request and pack the proof inside a [JWZ token](./jwz.md).
-The JWZ contains a zk Proof that must be verified in order to authenticate the user.
+After having presented an [Auth Request](./request-api-guide.md) to the user's wallet, it will process the request and generate a Proof that must be verified in order to authenticate the user.
 Let's see how to implement the verification.

 > The proof verification follows the same flow either the Auth Request is a [Basic Auth](./request-api-guide.md#basic-auth) or a [Query-based Auth](./request-api-guide.md#query-based-auth)